Who is your ideal couple at Hidden River?

 Do you conduct more than one wedding per day or weekend?

 We do not conduct any other weddings on your wedding day.
 The only exception to this would be an 11 a.m. elopement.
 This must conclude by 1 p.m.
 If it happens, usually the couple has not even known it was happening.
 If you do not wish for this to happen during your event, we can exclude this option in your contract.
-If you wish to insure that there will not be a Friday night wedding, assuming yours is on a Saturday, you can pay an additional amount $2000 to make sure this doesn’t happen.
-Typically, there’s about a 20-30% chance there’d be a Friday night wedding.
+If you wish to insure that there will not be a Friday night wedding, assuming yours is on a Saturday, you can pay an additional amount of $3000 to make sure this doesn’t happen.
+Typically, there’s about a 20-30% chance there’d be a Friday night wedding in most months except for October, September, May, June.
 You would hear their music.
 They would not hear you, were you to be at one of the houses, having a rehearsal dinner, for instance.
-Probably only about 5 people per year pay this additional $2000 and they typically do this because they also wish to offer a larger rehearsal dinner on site as well as their Saturday event.
+Probably only about 5 people per year pay this additional $3000 and they typically do this because they also wish to offer a larger rehearsal dinner on site as well as their Saturday event.